JoKerDii/DS-FAS/docs/notes/questions.md

   <u>Definition</u>:

-  In ROC curve, we look at TPR (True Positive Rate) = # True Positives / # Positives = Recall = TP / (FN + TP), and FPR (False Positive Rate) = # False Positives / # Negatives = FP / (TN + FP).
+  In ROC curve, we look at **TPR** (True Positive Rate) = # True Positives / # Positives = Recall = TP / (FN + TP), and **FPR** (False Positive Rate) = # False Positives / # Negatives = FP / (TN + FP).
 ROC curve consists of many TPR and FPR through various probability thresholds.

-  Recall = # True Positives / # Positives = TP / (TP + FN)
+  **Recall** = sensitivity = # True Positives / # Positives = TP / (TP + FN).

-  Precision = # True Positives / # Predicted Positives = TP / (TP + FP).
+  **Precision** = # True Positives / # Predicted Positives = TP / (TP + FP).

   <u>Difference</u>:

   The main difference is between precision and FPR.
 Precision measures the probability of a sample classified as positive to actually be positive.
 FPR measures the proportion of false positives within the negative samples.

-  <u>Comparison</u>:
+Precision measures the probability of correctly detecting positive values, while FPR and TPR (ROC) measure the ability to distinguish between the classes.

+  <u>Reasoning</u>:

-  <u>If there are a large number of negative samples, precision is better.</u> If the number of negative samples is large, TN is large and the denominator of the FPR is large.
-So FPR would be small and the FP is hard to detect.
-However, precision is not affected by a large number of negatives, because it measures the number of TP out of the predicted positives.
+  If there are a large number of negative samples, precision is better.
+FPR can be reduced simply by increasing the True Negatives, while True Negatives do not contribute to increasing Precision.
+Precision can only be improved if there are more True Positives.
+Therefore, precision is not affected by a large number of negatives, and not fooled by a model predicting all data as negatives.
+Accuracy and AUC can be fooled by predicting a large number of negatives.

-  <u>All in all, precision measures the probability of correct detection of positive values, while FPR and TPR (ROC) measure the ability to distinguish between the classes.</u>
+  In general, we want high precision and high recall, meaning that we want low False Positives and low False Negative, or say, all predictions are correct.
+A model with high recall but low precision returns many Positives, but most of them are incorrect comparing to the ground truth.
+On the other hand, a model with high precision but low recall returns very few Positives (many Negatives), but most of them are correct (more False Negatives).

+  We can improving F1-score to achieve the goal of improving both precision and recall.
+If either precision of recall is low, F1-score will be low.
+F1-score will be high only if both precision and recall are high.

 * **Does multi-collinearity cause problem to decision tree?**